Anandbagh

 Anandbagh is a locality and a ward in Malkajgiri suburb of Hyderabad city.
 It falls under the Malkajgiri mandal of the Medchal-Malkajgiri district of the Indian State of Telangana.
 It is administered as Ward No. 139 of the Greater Hyderabad Municipal Corporation.

 Etymology

 Anandbagh is a portmanteau of two words: Anand and Bagh, meaning Joy and Garden respectively in Urdu language.
 Therefore, Anandbagh translates to Joy Garden.
 Earlier(1578-1970's) times AnandBagh is forest in between Neredmet Village - Malkajgiri Village.
-Then it was converted into Agricultural fields and Fruit Gradens.
+Then it was converted into Agricultural fields and Fruit Gardens.

 Locality

 Anandbagh is bifurcated into East Anandbagh and West Anandbagh.
 While East Anandbagh is predominantly residential, West Anandbagh has many commercial establishments.
 Nearby neighbourhoods include Safilguda, Vinayak Nagar, Neredmet and Moula Ali.

 Transportation

 Anandbagh is well connected by TSRTC city bus services with Secunderabad and ECIL X Roads.
 The nearest railway station is Safilguda railway station and the nearest metro is Mettuguda metro station.